Homemade Gravlax Recipe

 - Let it cure in the refrigerator for 48 hours.

-- Remove the plastic and rinse very well.
+- Remove the plastic and rinse very well with cold water.

-- Garnish with fresh dill leaves and slice things and serve with assorted accompaniments.
+- Thinly slice the gravlax on a bias using a slicing knife, then garnish with fresh dill leaves, slice things, and serve with assorted accompaniments.